dotnet/AspNetCore.Docs/aspnetcore/security/authentication/scaffold-identity.md

 [!INCLUDE[](~/includes/scaffold-identity/id-scaffold-dlg-auth.md)]

-Delete the scaffolder generated  *Pages/Shared/_Layout.cshtml* fileand restore the previous version.
+Delete the scaffolder generated  *Pages/Shared/_Layout.cshtml* file and restore the previous version.

 Some Identity options are configured in *Areas/Identity/IdentityHostingStartup.cs*.
 See [IHostingStartup](xref:host-and-deploy/platform-specific-configuration) for more information.